Nyquist filter specification

 designmethods to determine

-which design method applies to an object and its specification string.
+which design method applies to an object and its specification option.

 Different filter design methods also have options that you can specify.